Collaborative Undergraduate Research and Inquiry

 wp.stolaf.edu/curi

 1. Our summer program supports mentored undergraduate research across all departments and majors, with variation in availability depending on professors' participation.
-Most projects are full-time (roughly 400 hours of work in 10 weeks), but some are part-time.
+Most projects are full-time (320-400 hours of work in 8-10 weeks), but some are part-time.
 Throughout the experience, students learn how research is conducted in a specific field.
 The program offers students opportunities to reflect and further evaluate where their skills, interests, and values best fit with their future professional endeavors.
 A student interested in applying for the summer research must be enrolled as a St. Olaf student and be a rising sophomore, junior, or senior.
 There is no GPA requirement that must be met in order to apply for the program, but a student’s academic record will be considered during the selection process.

 2. Academic year CURI research has many of the same benefits as our summer program, but students are limited to working 10 hours per week on projects designed and mentored by St. Olaf faculty members.